 Kevin Carter travels with Operation Lifeline Sudan

-Kevin Carter travelled to Sudan in 1993 alongside a United Nations group tasked with assisting starving Sudanese under the umbrella of Operation Lifeline Sudan.
-Sudan already had a long and storied history of instability and three years’ prior, radical Islamists had taken control of the government.
+Kevin Carter traveled to Sudan in 1993 alongside a United Nations group tasked with assisting starving Sudanese under the umbrella of Operation Lifeline Sudan.
+Sudan already had a long and storied history of instability and three years’ prior, radical Islamist’s had taken control of the government.
 They quickly implemented anti-Western controls (i.e. limited exports) which obliterated Sudan’s already-fragile economy.
 As a result, the country ran out of food.

 During the catastrophe, Operation Lifeline Sudan provided food for starving Sudanese via “feeding stations” throughout the country.
 UN personnel flew supplies to each feeding station, stopping only long enough to unload food (typically corn) before flying to the next station.
 It was during one of these stops on March 11, 1993, that Carter captured the infamous photo.

 Carter and UN personnel had landed at a remote location in Southern Sudan to distribute food to starving villagers.
 As UN personnel unloaded the corn, local residents rushed from their huts to the waiting airplane, jostling each other in an attempt to secure a position in the line.
 Carter was told that the stop would only take 30 minutes so he moved quickly about the scene looking for shots.
-Witnesses recall that it was the first time Carter had witnessed a scene like this – and he was horrified.
+Those present recall that it was the first time Carter had witnessed a scene like this – and he was horrified.